keybase/keybase-bot/README.md

 TODO:
 ======

- - change stdin method on API calls...quick hacked something with echo and a regexp; need to use proper process.createChildProcess
+  - reading and replying to messages
+  - attachments